Policies and Guidelines for Publishing Special Issues

 I: Proposal

-• Name(s) of potential Guest Editor(s) along with affiliation, and contact information.
-Selection of Guest Editor(s) is made by the Editor-in-Chief.
+Name(s) of potential Guest Editor(s) along with affiliation, and contact information.
+Final selection of Guest Editor(s) will be made by the Editor-in-Chief.

-• Proposed title along with a brief description of the topic and why is it important.
+Proposed title, accompanied by a brief description of the topic and its significance.

-The proposal will be reviewed by the journal Editors.
-For submission, the Special Issue articles must be prepared according to the Authors Instructions for the journal and submitted via the Journal’s website.
-The article should be submitted as a “Special Issue Paper” and the title of the Special Issue should be given in the cover letter.
-Specifics regarding the review and production process follow.
+The proposal will be reviewed by the Editor-in-Chief and the Editors of the Journal.
+For submission, Special Issue articles must be prepared in accordance with the Instructions for Authors and submitted via the Journal’s online submission system.
+Each article should be designated as a “Special Issue Paper”, and the title of the corresponding Special Issue should be clearly stated in the cover letter.
+Details regarding the review and production processes are outlined below.

 You can download a form to use for this proposal here.